Nexis-Network/homepage/content/release-notes/2023-02-07-storage-and-compute.md

 ### Postgres extension support

 Added support for the Postgres `postgis-sfcgal` extension.
-For more information about Postgres extensions supported by Exzo Network, see [Postgres extensions](/docs/extensions/pg-extensions).
+For more information about Postgres extensions supported by Nexis Network, see [Postgres extensions](/docs/extensions/pg-extensions).

 ### Fixes & improvements